 For train timetables and routes see www.renfe.es.
 There is a tourist information office (turismo) on the Plaza de España near the Parador hotel and another across the car park from the bullring.

-There are daily excursions from all the main resorts along the Costa del Sol travelling by coach.
-Alternatively, you can hire a private driver and guide.
+There are daily excursions from all the main resorts along the Costa del Sol travelling by coach as well as private tours with an English-speaking driver.
 These trips allow you to enjoy a sightseeing tour of all the main sights, enjoy lunch at a local restaurant, then spend some free time looking around before returning to your hotel on the coast.

 Ronda Attractions – What to See in Ronda